Skip to main content

 When does it happen?

-- Students will attend classes two days per week, along with intensive weeks at Easter and in the summer.
+Students attend classes two days per week, along with intensive weeks at Easter and in the summer.

 Where is it?